swarm-game/swarm/TUTORIAL.md

 -------------

 For now, there is a secret way to switch between Classic mode and Creative mode.
 In Classic mode, the kinds of actions your robots can do, and the kinds of programs they can interpret, is restricted by what devices they have installed.
-In Creative mode you can do anything you like (though you still cannot (yet?) create resources out of thin air).
+In Creative mode you can do anything you like, including fabricate arbitrary items out of thin air using the `create` command.
 To switch, tab until the world view is highlighted, then hit the `m` key.